remix-run/react-router/docs/getting-started/tutorial.md

 - Using URL params for data loading
 - Using URL Search params
 - Creating your own behaviors through composition
+- Server Rendering

 ## Installation

-You can skip bundlers and use [this codesandbox](https://codesandbox) to code along in your browser.
+You can skip bundlers and use [this repl.it](https://codesandbox) to code along in your browser.
+But note that their platform breaks the browser history in a lot of ways, so using the back/forward/refresh buttons in codesandbox are not reliable.
+Since that's the whole point of

 If you prefer to do it locally, use [Create React App](https://npm.im/create-react-app) to get started: